 Format: find (t/KEYWORD)+

-returns all contacts whose tags contain either classmates
+find t/classmates t/friends returns all contacts whose tags contain either classmates or friends

 Finds persons whose names, module-role pairs and tags contain any combination of the given keywords.